Simre1/lambdasound/README.md

 ## Feature Overview

-- Play sounds with SDL2
+- Play sounds with RTAudio
 - Save sounds as WAV
 - Create raw audio samples by defining a vector of floats
 - Manipulate the duration of a sound